Overtime methods

 Scheduled hours

-The overtime method will calculate overtime based on scheduled hours in relation to punched hours.
+The overtime method will calculate overtime based on scheduled hours in relation to worked hours.

 Scheduled hours is when you have to work more than the number of scheduled hours in the day in total.
 Beyond scheduled hours may be viewed a little more along the lines of flexible working hours.
 It is fine to arrive late, does not need to be tracked, plus time off in lieu is only triggered after all hours in my scheduled shift have been logged.